 Here’s how to get involved:

-The Planning Division has postponed the release date of the LUPM for sometime in early fall.
+The Planning Division has postponed the release date of the LUPM for sometime in late fall/early winter.
 This will allow time to integrate information and comments from recent stakeholder and community consultations.

 ||Release Public Review Draft

 ||Comments due to Planning Department

 ||Release Public Hearing Draft